zamicol/zamicol.com/pages/words.md

 dumbing - Thanks for dumbing that down for me. malallocation - Purposely bad allocation of resources.
 Misallocation is just that it happened, not necessarily without motive.
 Malallocation is intentional.
 Sunchokes
+There was a word that I just had that I forgot to copy that is so basic it was shocking.
+Darn!
+Lost. mediumly - I'm a mediumly agreesive driver.
+Hellscape - Dating apps for Millennial men are hellscapes. reframed - The Bolsheviks hatefully reframe the virtue of Western civilization as evil. unapologetically - I'm sick of the Bolsheviks/the left's hate so now I am going to unapologetically shine. victimhood - The Jews, loosing support through secularism, needed a new religious, which was provided by the victimhood of the Jewish Holocaust.
+Nakba - The Nakba was the 1948 ethnic cleansing of Palestinian Arabs by Jewish Israel. idempotency - Refers to the property of a request or operation that, when executed multiple times, produces the same result as when it is executed once. overprescribing - Big pharma is overprescribing the dosage so they can make more money. uncriticized - His evil dogma was uncriticized by his own tribe, showing it's braod acceptance amoung his in-group. counterfactuals - The argument ignored counterfactuals delegitimizes - His dogma tried to delegitimize the existence of any form or notion of European peoples.